-Risk Our response to the risk Key observations communicated to the Audit Committee Valuation of Insurance Contract Liabilities - IBNR (£13.1m, 2022: £11.6m) and Premium Deficiency Provision (£51.8m, 2022: £28.9m) Refer to the Accounting policy 2.14, critical accounting judgement 4 (a); and Note 23 of the Financial Statements.
+Valuation of Insurance ContractWe gained an understanding of the process for estimating the IBNR reserves and the premium deficiency provision held and assessed the design and operational effectiveness of key controls within the Company's processes.Based upon our work performed, we have concluded that management's judgements for estimating IBNR reserves and premium deficiency provision are reasonable and that the data to which those assumptions have been applied are appropriate.Note 23 of the Financial Statements.We understood and evaluated management's methodology for valuing the IBNR reserve and premium deficiency provision against market practice, and challenged key assumptions and judgements used in the setting the level of earned claims reserves and premium deficiency provision held.We consider the Company's booked gross and net reserves to be reasonable.Claims reserves are inherently uncertain and subjective by nature and thereforeUncertain industry data where available.We adden data where available.
+Risk Our response to the risk Key observations communicated to the Audit Committee more susceptible to fraud or error than most other financial statement balances.
+There is a risk that inappropriate reserve projections are made, whether We performed testing of the accuracy and completeness of the data used in valuing the insurance contract liabilities, reconciling key inputs into the Liabilities - IBNR (£13.1m, 2022: £11.6m) and Premium Deficiency Provision (£51.8m, 2022: £28.9m) Refer to the Accounting policy 2.14, critical accounting judgement 4 (a); and Note 23 of the Financial Statements.
 One of the most significant risk areas from both a business and an audit perspective is the valuation of the Insurance Contract Liabilities, specifically the Incurred but not reported ("IBNR") reserves and premium deficiency provision held.
 Claims reserves are inherently uncertain and subjective by nature and therefore more susceptible to fraud or error than most other financial statement balances.
-There is a risk that inappropriate reserve projections are made, whether We gained an understanding of the process for estimating the IBNR reserves and the premium deficiency provision held and assessed the design and operational effectiveness of key controls within the Company's processes.
+There is a risk that inappropriate reserve process for estimating the IBNR reserves and the premium deficiency provision held and assessed the design and operational effectiveness of key controls within the Company's processes.
 We understood and evaluated management's methodology for valuing the IBNR reserve and premium deficiency provision against market practice, and challenged key assumptions and judgements used in the setting the level of earned claims reserves and premium deficiency provision, gross and net of reinsurance based on our market knowledge and industry data where available.
-We performed testing of the accuracy and completeness of the data used in valuing the insurance contract liabilities, reconciling key inputs into the Based upon our work performed, we have concluded that management's judgements for estimating IBNR reserves and premium deficiency provisions are reasonable and that the data to which those assumptions have been applied are appropriate.
-We consider the Company's booked gross and net reserves to be reasonable.
+We performed testing of the accuracy and completeness of the data used in valuing the insurance contract liabilities, we have concluded that management's judgements for estimating IBNR reserves and premium deficiency provisions are reasonable and that the data to which those assumptions have been applied are appropriate.
+We consider the Company's booked gross and net reserves from the use of inaccurate underlying data, invalid or inappropriate statistical modelling techniques, or the use of unreasonable assumptions.
+This could lead to reserves falling outside a reasonable range of possible estimates and a misstatement in the financial statements.